It's hard to find encouragement for obstacles that occur in life. Simply put, not everything is roses. Sometimes, sh*t

 We all face crappy stuff.
 The car won’t start, we overslept, caught a cold, tripped on the steps… you name it.
 As a business owner, I encounter dozens of shi**y things all day.
-Clients who are unreasonable, technology that won’t corporate, a contractor who dropped the ball, etc. But, we must keep swimming.
+Clients who are unreasonable, technology that won’t cooperate, a contractor who dropped the ball, etc. But, we must keep swimming.
 Most importantly, we cannot let these mishaps dictate our lives.
 If you ever feel the weight of crappiness piling up, I’ve developed a strategy that can help.
 Here it goes.

 Step 1.
 Vent!
 Human beings have a threshold for the amount of bullsh*t that occurs.
 We must, at some point, release the built-up frustration.
 Crappy events are like a balloon.
 If they pile up, without release, eventually the balloon will burst.
 POP!
 Before you know it, you just told the mailman off for no reason!
 Acknowledge that, whatever happened, sucked.
 Mourn for the event…then get over it.
 A caveat, though.
 Remember, misery loves company.
 Do not become “that” person by ranting constantly.
 And, do not get sucked into the rants of others.